 Here's the part that explains the perceptual difference.

-Vacuum tubes produce distortion through a specific mechanism: when the signal exceeds the tube's linear operating region, the tube clips — it can't amplify any higher, so the peaks of the sine wave get flattened.
+Vacuum tubes produce distortion through a specific mechanism: when the signal exceeds the tube's linear operating region, the tube clips.
+It can't amplify any higher, so the peaks of the sine wave get flattened.
 The shape of that clipping determines the harmonic content of the distortion.

 The Sag Factor

 Power tube saturation comes with a companion effect: sag.
-When the output tubes draw more current from the power supply than usual — which happens on loud, sustained notes or hard attack peaks — the power supply voltage briefly drops.
+When the output tubes draw more current from the power supply than usual (which happens on loud, sustained notes or hard attack peaks), the power supply voltage briefly drops.
 The tubes are running at lower voltage for a moment, then voltage recovers.

 This produces a specific dynamic characteristic: loud attacks bloom and soften slightly as the power supply sags, then recover as voltage comes back.
 It's a natural compression that the player feels more than consciously hears.
 The guitar's attack feels connected to something physical.
 Notes sustain in a particular way.
 The whole playing experience is slightly different.